yaronpri/githubrunneronaks/README.md

 - Update the repo name in [runnerdeployment.yaml](runner/runnerdeployment.yaml) to yours or change it to work at organization level

 ## Important Tweak
-In order to have the runner with AZ CLI and kubectl utilities already installed - I compiled a new image [yaronpr/actions-runner:latest](https://hub.docker.com/r/yaronpr/actions-runner) and update the [actions-runner-controller](runner/actions-runner-controller.yaml) to pass this image as one of the args for controller-manager
+In order to have the runner with AZ CLI and kubectl utilities already installed - I compiled a new image [yaronpr/actions-runner:latest](https://hub.docker.com/r/yaronpr/actions-runner) and update the [actions-runner-controller](runner/actions-runner-controller.yaml) in order to use it as one of the args for controller-manager
-You have in the repo the [Dockerfile](Dockerfile) and the kubectl utility (v.1.25.4)
+<br>You have in the repo the [Dockerfile](Dockerfile) and the kubectl utility (v.1.25.4)

 ## Deployment
 ### 1st Step - Use Bicep to deploy AKS and self-hosted Github Runners